 Is your business still feeling the impact of Covid?
 Temporarily trimming what you take from the business will boost your recovery.
 We can help you reduce the strain and improve cashflow as you rebuild with a #PersonalBudget and #Business Plan

 When you started your business, you probably dreamed about flexible hours and highly profitable, stimulating work.

 Ideally, you would’ve adopted best practice and documented those dreams in a succinct Business Plan.
 The plan would specify how much cash you need from the business, your role, and the hours you’d be working.
 In other words, what the business was going to deliver to you personally as an owner.

 But that was all before the world turned on its head and most plans went out the window.

-Whatever you previously dreamed of or planned for must be reconsidered in light of the ‘business unusual’ phase we’re in now.
-It’s likely that what you want personally from the business has not changed, however, it may take longer than expected.
+Whatever you previously dreamed of or planned for must be reconsidered due to the impact of Covid.
+It’s likely that what you want personally from the business hasn't changed, it will probably just take longer than expected.

-Trimming what you need personally from the business for the next year or so, will give your business a better chance of surviving the Covid-19 crisis.
+Trimming what you need personally from the business for the next year or two will give you the best footing to recover.
 Consider the following: